 All of the school council representatives took part in the Three Rivers District Council’s 2018 Youth Council which was held at Watersmeet Theatre in Rickmansworth.
 This was an opportunity for different schools from the local area together together and to work together.
 Ideas were shared, projects discussed and generally fun had by all.
 The children also had the chance to ask the local Councillors questions.

 History of the school council

 The Arnett Hills School Council is an elected body of children from all year groups who each represent a different class in a forum for children to take an active part in the running of the school.
 The offices of Chair, Vice-Chair, Secretary and Administrator are filled by elected Y6 children.

 Mrs O’Neill (our Deputy Headteacher) are in charge of the School Council.
 They meet regularly with the children during each term and listen to the ‘voice’ of the children.
 Feedback to Miss Ali is made through the Chairperson.

 Over the past year the School Council has selected charities to support on a local, national and global stage.
 They have also organised the running of a healthy tuck shop, funds from which will be spent on resources for school.

-Targets achieved previously have included lockers purchased for Year 6, setting up and running the healthy tuck-shop, the selection and installation of new playground trim trail and the running of various lunchtime activities including games, card, yoyo and library club.
-Through a pupil survey previously the school council also highlighted pupils’ desire for a computer and art club – both are now in place.
-Both of these were offered to pupils and were well attended.
+Targets achieved previously have included buying and setting up a fish tank in our entrance, lockers purchased for Year 6, setting up and running the weekly Tuesday tuck-shop, the selection and installation of new playground trim trail and the running of various lunchtime activities including games, card, yoyo and library club.
+Through a pupil survey previously the school council also highlighted pupils’ desire for an art club – we now have two in place.